What is Flexible Life Insurance?

 - Some flexible policies that include a securities component may not have guaranteed returns.
-This means that the return you get from your policy may be low, or even negative if it is based on separate securities accounts.
+This means that the return you get from your policy may be low or even harmful if it is based on separate securities accounts.

-- Some policyowners need to be required to contribute money regularly to their insurance policy in order for it to grow properly.
-Many people do not have this discipline, so they choose flexible premium policies which do not have a regular requirement.
+- Some policy owners need to be required to contribute money regularly to their insurance policy for it to grow properly.
+Many people do not have this discipline, so they choose flexible premium policies that do not have a regular requirement.

 Need Help Getting Life Insurance Coverage?